mlhartme/stool/client/documentation.md

 ### Upgrading

-There's no automatic upgrade from Stool 3 to Stool 4.
-You can to re-create all stages.
+There's no automatic upgrade from Stool 4 to Stool 5.
+You have to re-create all stages.

 ## Directory Layout